Eval#

 strings_replace#

-function strings_replace(input string, old string, new sting, n int) string
+function strings_replace(input string, old string, new string, n int) string

 Replace returns a copy of the string s with the first n non-overlapping instances of old replaced by new.
 If n is -1, there is no limit on the number of replacements.